heptarch/heptarch.github.io/drafts/latent.md

 	</div>
 	</figure>

 This is a snippet of a dream I had twenty years ago.
 The combination of taste (form) and choice (perspective) leads to something which is uniquely and distinctively mine.
 The layered stairs and serried doorways, the implicit ascent, the gloaming in the distance, all contribute to a real sense of atmosphere and visual impact that I think constitutes art.
 Of course I am biased!
-But hopefully even if you find this picture cliche, you see how these ingredients might come together to form something with genuine artistic merit: a point of view well-conveyed, eminently unique to the individual.
+But hopefully even if you find this picture cliche, you see how these ingredients might come together to form something with genuine artistic merit: an interesting point of view well-conveyed, eminently unique to the individual.

 ## Other latencies